gpuweb/WSL/Spec/source/index.rst

         \ottdruleandXXtrue{}
     \end{align*}

-Very similarily, to reduce a boolean or by one step:
+Very similarly, to reduce a boolean or by one step:

 #.
 If its first operand can be reduced, reduce it
 #.
 Else if its first operand is ``true``, replace the whole operation by ``true``.